sarahbanashek/data-structures-and-algorithms/nonlinear_data_structures/BinarySearchTree/ReadMe.md

 ## Methods
 ### \#.insert()
 Given a value as an argument, adds a new child node to the tree while maintaining correct value order.
+Returns the new node.
 ```
 binarySearchTree.insert(value);

+const five = binarySearchTree.insert(5);
+console.log(five);
+>>>  BinarySearchTree { value: 5, depth: 2, left: null, right: null }
 ```

 ### \#.getNodeByValue()